 Judge Ellison approved a plan to temporarily move 562 Pack Unit prisoners to the Travis County State Jail near Austin, another 291 to the Diboll Correctional Center north of Houston, 122 more who required CPAP machines to the Mark W. Stiles Unit near Beaumont, and small numbers to various other prisons and medical units across the state.

 A few hundred young, healthy prisoners remained at the facility.
-Other state prisoners displaced by the incoming heat-sensitive Pack Unit prisoners were sent to the Connally, Dalhart and Smith Units, located outside San Antonio, Amarillo and Lubbock, respectively.
+Other state prisoners displaced by the incoming heat-sensitive Pack Unit prisoners were sent to the Connally, Dalhart, and Smith Units, located outside San Antonio, Amarillo, and Lubbock, respectively.

 In all, the TDCJ moved around 1,025 heat-sensitive prisoners to air-conditioned facilities in August 2017, and another 1,089 prisoners were transferred to make room for them.
 The move got even more complicated when Hurricane Harvey blew through southern Texas that same month, resulting in evacuations at three prisons when the Brazos River flooded its banks.
 [See: PLN, May 2017, p.48].
 Hazardous road conditions forced state officials to send prisoners from the Stringfellow Unit in Rosharon to fill beds emptied at the Pack Unit.

 In addition to the Pack Unit case, the U.S. District Court for the Southern District of Texas is also the venue for most of the 17 lawsuits related to excessive heat that have been filed against the TDCJ.
-One of those was a wrongful death complaint brought by the family of Robert Allen Webb, 50, a mentally-impaired prisoner at the Hodge Unit who was one of 11 prisoners to die during the 2011 heat wave – in his case, on a day when the heat index reached 104 degrees.
+One of those was a wrongful death complaint brought by the family of Robert Allen Webb, 50, a mentally-impaired prisoner at the Hodge Unit who was one of 11 prisoners to die during the 2011 heatwave – in his case, on a day when the heat index reached 104 degrees.

 “They murdered my brother,” said Sidney Allen.

-“Our case does not only concern the most vulnerable in TDCJ, it also concerns everyone in TDCJ because, at some point, it is our hope that the agency will join the 21st century,” said attorney Jeff Edwards.
+“Our case does not only concern the most vulnerable in TDCJ, but it also concerns everyone in TDCJ because, at some point, but it is also our hope that the agency will join the 21st century,” said attorney Jeff Edwards.
 “It’s not only the inmates who are at risk.
 The officers are at significant risk.”

-The TDCJ has paid over a half-million dollars in workers compensation claims to its employees for illnesses related to excessive heat since 2006.
-It has also spent $750,000 to air condition a building that houses hogs raised by prisoners – an expense that TDCJ spokesman Jason Clark defended by noting “pigs can’t sweat.”
+The TDCJ has paid over a half-million dollars in workers’ compensation claims to its employees for illnesses related to excessive heat since 2006.
+It has also spent $750,000 to air-condition a building that houses hogs raised by prisoners – an expense that TDCJ spokesman Jason Clark defended by noting “pigs can’t sweat.”